-To date we have had only three customers for our System and none for our Gasifiers so we cannot assure you that our customer base will increase.
+To date we have had only sixteen customers for our Microgrid services and System and none for our Gasifiers so we cannot assure you that our customer base will increase.

-We had revenue from one customer, Bethel-Webcor JV-1, which accounted for 100% of net revenue for the year ended September 30, 2016.
-We have recently acquired two additional customers for our System.
-As we sell our products and services to just one customer at this time, we cannot assure you that our customer base will expand or that any decline in net revenue attributable to customer losses will be replaced in a timely manner.
+We had revenue from fourteen customers in our fiscal year ending September 30, 2017.
+We cannot assure you that our customer base will expand or that any decline in net revenue attributable to customer losses will be replaced in a timely manner.
 If we fail to commercialize our products and services and increase our customer base, our business will fail.